alexbrooker/solar_energy_analysis/README.md

 - `export_data.csv`: Contains the exported energy data from the solar system, with columns for timestamp and exported energy in kWh.
 - `consumption_data.csv`: Contains the consumed energy data from the household, with columns for timestamp and consumed energy in kWh.

-The data covers a period from [start date] to [end date] and is recorded at 30-minute intervals.
+The data covers a period from 2nd June 2023 to 10th Jue 2024 and is recorded at 30-minute intervals.

 ## Analysis
 The analysis is performed using Python and various data analysis and visualization libraries, including: